aortizpalma/REACT21K_JS/Readme.md

 ** Please note that most projects are mostly contained in the JS files and should be checked in the browser console as nothing may be visible on the html file.

+** If you wish to review the contents of the folders chronologically you can use the first number of the folder as a guide.
+E.g. 1_Task1 is the first folder, followed by 2_Task2, 3_jan_20, 4_Jan26, and so on.

 ## Technologies used

 Built with: